-The Office of Research Integrity Assurance (ORIA) works with faculty oversight committees and is responsible for the ethical conduct of research and to ensure compliance with regulatory requirements relating to research involving human subjects, vertebrate animal subjects, recombinant DNA (rDNA), Synthetic Nucleic Acids, Dual Use Research of Concern (DURC), the application of export controls for the Institute..
+The Office of Research Integrity Assurance works with faculty oversight committees and boards to promote the ethical conduct of research and to ensure compliance with regulatory requirements relating to research involving human subjects, vertebrate animal subjects, rDNA, Synthetic Nucleic Acids, and export controlled research.
 The committees supported by this office include the Institutional Review Board (IRB), the Institutional Animal Care and Use Committee (IACUC), and the Institutional Biosafety Committee (IBC).

 Together with these faculty committees, the Office of Research Integrity Assurance facilitates ethical conduct of research through advance and continuing protocol review; monitoring and reporting; regular meetings for review of proposed and continuing research; providing educational programs for faculty, staff, and students; maintaining the institute’s assurances with the appropriate government agencies; and submitting the required federal reports in a timely manner.
 The office oversees the development and implementation of policies, procedures, and educational programs which satisfy the many regulations governing the conduct of such research.